plausible/website/_posts/2020-11-11-privacy-web-analytics-and-do-i-need-a-privacy-policy-for-my-website-1.md

 > I am using Plausible Analytics, which is a GDPR, CCPA and cookie law compliant site analytics tool.
 I don't care who you are, I just am curious how you are using the site, so that is why I chose a privacy focused tool and for that reason, I have made my analytics dashboard public so that you can see exactly what is being gathered.

 Here is an alternative way to disclose your usage of Plausible Analytics.
-A "How Many People Are on This Site?" page or `/stats/` page as seen here on the [website of Gergely Orosz](https://blog.pragmaticengineer.com/stats/):
+A "How Many People Are on This Site?" page or `/stats/` page as seen on the [website of Gergely Orosz](https://blog.pragmaticengineer.com/stats/):

 > I integrated Plausible analytics on this site.
 On top of the very small footprint of the analytics script (under 1KB) and no-tracking-and-not-selling-your-data-for-advertising part, a really neat thing is how you can make your dashboard public.
 Here is the dashboard for The Pragmatic Engineer with public (and live) visitor information, and historic stats.

 ### Privacy policy template

-Basecamp has been kind enough to open source [their privacy policy](https://github.com/basecamp/policies/blob/master/privacy/index.md), terms of use and [other legal documents](https://github.com/basecamp/policies).
+Basecamp has been kind enough to open source [its privacy policy](https://github.com/basecamp/policies/blob/master/privacy/index.md), terms of use and [other legal documents](https://github.com/basecamp/policies).

 You're free to use their policies for your purpose under the Creative Commons Attribution license.
-That could be the draft you start from and then you would need to edit them or adapt them to your needs.
+That could be the privacy policy template you start with and then you would need to edit and adapt it to your needs.